heseltime/heseltime.github.io/pages/barrier-free.md

 - **LR** is more forgiving, balancing both lengths.

 Together, these metrics complement BLEU/ROUGE/METEOR by quantifying *edit effort per unit length* and giving a normalized similarity measure between 0 and 1.

+Now we have a solid background to look at the test set evaluation scores.

+## Comparison of Fine-tuned Models (with/without Meta-info)

+We pick some of the available plots, starting with ...

+### (Again/Detail:) Fine-tuned Models without Meta-information

+### Fine-tuned Models with Meta-information

+> TODO

+### Discussion

+> TODO

 # OOD?
 Uncertainty in LLM Inference